 5. *A personal statement

 * Your personal statement should be approximately one page (250 – 300 words).
 Describe either an experience that prompted you to seek entrance into the degree program to which you are applying OR your reasons for wanting to enter the degree program.
 In keeping with the Honor Tradition at Converse, your essay must be entirely your own work and must indicate by proper documentation any ideas or words that come from another source.
 Organize your essay clearly, proofread and spell-check your essay carefully.
-Your essay should include your personal reflection on the value of a degree in your field and more specifically, the EdD program at Converse.
+Your essay should include your personal reflection on the value of a degree in your field and more specifically, the Doctorate in Professional Leadership program at Converse.